giotto-ai/giotto-tda/README.rst

-giotto-learn is a high performance topological machine learning toolbox in Python built on top of scikit-learn and is distributed under the AGPLv3 license.
+giotto-learn is a high performance topological machine learning toolbox in Python built on top of scikit-learn and is distributed under the GNU AGPLv3 license.
 It is part of the Giotto open-source project.

 Website: https://giotto.ai